nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Financial Advisor Smart Tracker (FAST)` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add Contact**

 **MSS**

+1. User requests to add a new contact
+2. FAST displays a message indicating success
+3. FAST displays the new contact below

+   Use case ends

+**Extensions**

+* 1a.
+The given command syntax is invalid
+    * 1a1.
+FAST shows an error message
+    * 2a2.
+FAST shows an example of add command to user

+      Use case ends

+**Use case: UC02 - Delete Contact**

+**MSS**

-1. User requests to list persons
+1. User requests to list persons (UC06)
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+2. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+3. FAST deletes the person

+    Use case ends

+**Extensions**

+* 2a.
+The given index is invalid
+  * 2a1.
+FAST shows an error message
+  * 2a2.
+FAST shows an example of delete command to user

     Use case ends.

+**Use case: UC03 - Edit Contact**

+**MSS**

+1. User requests to list contacts (UC06)
+2. User requests to edit a contact
+3. FAST displays the updated contact

+   Use case ends

 **Extensions**

 * 2a.
+The given index is invalid
+    * 2a1.
+FAST shows an error message
+    * 2a2.
+FAST shows an example of edit command to user

+      Use case ends.

+* 2b.
+The given command syntax is invalid
+    * 2b1.
+FAST displays an error message
+    * 2b2.
+FAST displays an example of the edit command to the user

+      Use case ends.

+**Use case: UC04 - Add a remark**

+**MSS**

+1. User requests to list persons (UC06)
+2. User requests to add a remark to a specific person in the list
+3. FAST displays the new remark in the contact

+    Use case ends

+**Extensions**

+* 2a.
+The given index is invalid
+    * 2a1.
+FAST shows an error message
+    * 2a2.
+FAST shows an example of remark command to user

+      Use case ends

+* 2b.
+The given command syntax is invalid
+    * 2b1.
+FAST displays an error message
+    * 2b2.
+FAST displays an example of the remark command to the user

+      Use case ends

+* 2c.
+User removes an existing remark
+    * 2c1.
+FAST displays a message that the remark has been removed

+      Use case ends

+**Use case: UC05 - Find Contact**

+**MSS**

+1. User searches for a name
+2. FAST shows a list of persons with the specified name or people whose name contains the search query

+    Use case ends

+**Extensions**

+* 1a.
+The given search query is invalid
+    * 1a1.
+FAST shows an error message
+    * 1a2.
+FAST shows an example of find command to user

+      Use case ends

+* 1b FAST cannot find any contacts with the given search query
+    * 1b1.
+FAST displays a message to inform user no contacts that matches the query was found

+       Use case ends

+**Use case: UC06 - List Contacts**

+**MSS**

+1. User requests to list contacts
+2. FAST displays a list of contacts

+    Use case ends

+**Extensions**

+* 2a.
 The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.
+    Use case ends

 *{More to be added}*